 Notes

-1 This is a compilation of the Electricity Regulations 1947 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 February 2010 of the Electricity Regulations 1947 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table